Symbolic Mistletoe Meaning – So Much More Than Just a Christmas Decoration!

 Perhaps the most familiar origins of mistletoe’s legend comes from the Celts – the ancient Druids to be specific.
 Druids were the peace-makers, judges, teachers and wisdom-keepers for the Celts.
 They possessed a unique perspective about the realm of Nature.
 And when they spied something that tickled their psychic senses, it was big juju amongst the Celtic clan.

-Mistletoe in oak trees is an unusual thing - very uncommon.
-An anomaly in Nature is a very big deal in the Druid mind.
-So, when mistletoe was sighted in the mighty oak, it was something to pay attention to.
+When mistletoe was sighted in the mighty oak, it was something to pay attention to.
 To explain, the oak was considered a chieftain in the Celtic Ogham.
-It's a powerful king-tree, the 'lightning bringer', symbolic of big stuff like: Strength, Endurance, Immortality.
-Coupled with the life-giving mistletoe meant a dynamic duo of power.
-(Learn more about the Oak here).
+It was honored as a powerful king-tree and thought of as the ‘lightning bringer.’
+The oak in Celtic wisdom was symbolic of big stuff like: Strength, Endurance, Immortality.
+Coupled with the life-giving symbolic of the mistletoe meant a dynamic duo of power.

 Oak and mistletoe played a strong role in fertility rituals in Druidic times.
 Why?
 Because the oak is considered male, and mistletoe female.
 Together, these two represent a perfect coupling.
 Thus, mistletoe was often incorporated into blessing rituals for new unions between man and woman.
 In short, mistletoe was thought to protect new marriages.
 When an expression of love or friendship is done within the presence of mistletoe, it is blessed.
 That union is under the powerful protection of some of Nature’s strongest forces.